matteosaponati/matteosaponati.github.io/_pages/research-loops.md

   In this solo project, I run experiments on recursive self-improvement with coding agents.
 I believe the ingredients are in place, we just need to explore.
   <br><br>
-  I test this investigating automatic ML research.
+  I test this by investigating automatic ML research.
 I take some inspiration from the classical <a href="https://github.com/karpathy/autoresearch" target="_blank">Karpathy's autoresearch loop</a> and <a href="https://x.com/PrimeIntellect/status/2055056380881744365" target="_blank">work from Prime Intellect</a>.
 A detailed description of the experiments is <a href="https://github.com/matteosaponati/research-loop-self-improvement" target="_blank">here</a>.

   <div class="figure-block">